Ready2k/portfolio-examples/docs/index.md

 # 🧠 Introduction

-Welcome — this is a **living showcase** of the projects I’ve been building lately.
+Welcome — this is a **living showcase** of the projects I’ve been building lately....

 To be brutally honest, every single one of these projects was **coded by AI**.
 I’ve been experimenting with tools like **Kiro.dev**, **OpenAI Codex**, **Claude Code**, and **Google Gemini** — but mostly **Kiro**.